Fighting Fires Together

 Supporting the mental health of firefighters, their families and our communities

-This year, we have partnered with Firefighter Behavioral Health Alliance to provide specialized support and mental health resources for wildland firefighters.
+Each fire season, wildland firefighters risk their lives to protect our forests and communities, and Weyerhaeuser recognizes the impact fighting these fires can have on the mental health of first responders and their families.
+For the third year, Weyerhaeuser has partnered with Firefighter Behavioral Health Alliance to help provide specialized support and mental health resources for wildland firefighters.
 Addressing mental health challenges without stigma is critical to keeping firefighters safe, and the Fighting Fires Together campaign is designed to provide an important platform to amplify education and resources available for wildland firefighters and their families in the Pacific Northwest.

 Fighting